National High School Game Academy

 Where are NHSGA classes held?

 National High School Game Academy classes are held at our satellite campus, the Entertainment Technology Center (ETC).
 Students are transported by bus to and from their classes every day.
+Students are responsible for arriving each morning at the on-campus bus departure location on time in order to fully participate in classes and team projects.
+Missing the bus counts as a partial absence and may put program participation in jeopardy.

-Is this a programming class?
+Is this a programming camp?

 This is not solely a programming curriculum.
 If students have those expectations, they will be disappointed.
 It is multidisciplinary.